 A brief history

 Although formally trained as a molecular biologist, I have been programming since 2000.
-In 2015 I became a full-time programmer and now work as a bioinformatician at the Lunenfeld-Tanenbaum Research Institute in Toronto creating web apps that help biologists to analyze, manage and visualize their data.
+In 2015 I became a full-time programmer and now work as a senior software engineer at Cultivarium.
+I specialize in developing software for data sharing and analysis, as well as for general scientific productivity purposes.